5l1v3r1/pragmash/SPECIFICATION.md

       puts I don't know exactly what it is.
     }

+An `else` branch can only appear as the last branch of the if statement.
+An `else if` branch can never appear as the first branch of an if statement.

+The not keyword can go directly after `if` or `else if` to negate the result of the expression before evaluating it.
+For instance, you can do this:

+    if not $name Alex {
+        puts You are not Alex
+    } else if not $age 18 {
+        puts If you were really alex, you would have known your own age.
+    }

+Since not is a special keyword, it musn't be in quotes and musn't be written in terms of escape sequences.
+This makes it possible for you to use the string "not" in a condition within an if statement:

+    if "not" $token {
+        puts 'The token was "not"'
+    }

+As long as the word "not" appears in quotes, it will not be mistaken for the not keyword.

 # *while* blocks

 A `while` block executes a piece of code again and again until a condition is false.
 Here are some examples of while blocks: